-The firefly can regulate the airflow into the abdomen to create a pulsating pattern.
+In addition, fireflies can regulate the airflow into their abdomens to create a pulsating pattern.

+First, fireflies light up for safety.
 Some experts think the firefly’s flashy style may warn predators of the insect’s bitter taste.
 On the other hand, some frogs don’t seem to mind the flavor.
-They eat so many fireflies that they themselves begin to glow.
+In fact, they eat so many fireflies that they themselves begin to glow.

-Male fireflies also light up to signal their desire for mates, and willing females attract the males with flashes of their own.
+Second, fireflies light up for romance.
+Male fireflies’ light signals their desire for mates.
+Also, willing females attract males with flashes of their own.

-But not all the flashing of fireflies is motivated by romance.
+Lastly, fireflies light up to attract dinner.
 While each firefly species has its own pattern of flashing, some females imitate the patterns of other species.
-Males land next to them, only to be eaten alive.
+As a result, males land next to them, only to be eaten alive.

-So the next time you see a firefly, keep in mind that its flickering isn’t just a wonder of the night.
-It’s also a unique, and sometimes deadly, language of love.
+So, the next time you see a firefly, keep in mind that its flickering isn’t just a wonder of the night.
+Indeed, it’s also a unique, and sometimes deadly, language of love.

 Photos from the EarthSky community